Indigenous Self-Identification Initiative

 One way we are working to improve services is by asking every person who registers at Island Health if they wish to self-identify as First Nations, Métis or Inuit.
 If you have Indigenous ancestry, you may self-identify.
 This is based on how you define your identity.
 You do not need to provide proof.

-As of November 15, all patients who come to Saanich Peninsula Hospital will be asked if they wish to identify as Indigenous during the registration process.
+As of October 23, 2024, all patients who come to the following acute care centres will be asked if they wish to identify as Indigenous during the registration process: Saanich Peninsula Hospital, Port McNeill Hospital, Port Hardy Hospital, Cormorant Island Health Centre, Campbell River Hospital, Comox Valley Hospital and Nanaimo Regional General Hospital.

 Indigenous Self-Identification Initiative – Brochure